 CNL is proposing to decommission and leave the reactor in place at the Whiteshell site.
 All fuel and liquids have been removed, and what remains are the structural components of the reactor, such as the vessel and piping.

 CNL’s proposed approach – in-situ decommissioning – will provide a safe, secure and effective disposal solution for the existing contaminated below-grade building.
-This approach allows CNL to decommission the WR-1 Building in a safe, compliant manner that reduces the need for interim storage and continued human intervention and provides protection of the public, workers and the environment.
+This approach allows CNL to decommission the WR-1 Building in a safe, compliant manner that reduces the need for interim storage and continued human intervention and provides protection of the public and the environment.
 It avoids the necessity of transporting contaminated components and finding another location and facility for disposal.

 Draft Environmental Impact Statement (EIS) submitted to Canadian Nuclear Safety Commission (CNSC) and the formal comment period begins